Welcome Back!

 Learn from the past

 Whilst devastating, natural disasters offer an insight into how to better prevent and prepare for another emergency in the future.
 Reflecting upon what worked well and what needs addressing could offer invaluable intel for a community’s response plan.
-According to an article published by the New York Times, people respond more effectively in an emergency if the threat occurring has been addressed in the past.
+According to the New York Times, people respond more effectively in an emergency if the threat occurring has been addressed in the past.

 Establish a community action plan